Top Pole Barn Home Financing

 In some situations when you take out that hundred grand your payment stays the same, right?
 So, you keep the same mortgage payment, your payment doesn’t go up, but now you got that hundred grands that you can invest in another property.
 So cool leveraging in that situation, but first you got to buy a house, then you got to hold it, then you got to reap the benefits.
 Don’t worry, things will settle down, things will get better.
 Interest rates are currently high, but they will go back-down, and they will stay down.
 So, in the coming summer months I think there’s going to be a lot of activity.
 So, start prepping for that time because this thing will come and go, and then, it’s going be a free for all, so get ready for it.

 Should you pay cash or should you finance your purchase?
 This will really depend on what your financial situation is at the time of purchase.
-Purchasing with cash is a great incentive for the seller as well as buyer by eliminating the interest you would have to pay with a mortgage.
+Purchasing with cash is a great incentive for the seller.

 Your closing time is much faster with a cash offer to complete the sale.
 Remember, you will not receive any tax deduction when purchasing your home with cash.